-These receivables are debts owed to the company by customers or others who acknowledge their debts by signing promissory notes.
+These receivables are obligations owed to the company by customers or others who acknowledge their debts by signing promissory notes.

 Loan receivables is a Balance sheet term used primarily by lending institutions such as banks.
 The term refers to expected loan repayments by the bank's debtors.
-Note, however that some banks and lenders simply report these receivables instead as "Accounts receivable."
+Note, however, that some banks and lenders merely report these receivables instead as "Accounts receivable."

 Trade receivables is a term that refers to both (a) Accounts receivable and (b) Notes receivable that result from trade activities.
-And, the term Non-trade receivables refers, not surprisingly, to receivables that do not result from sales or trade activities.
+And, the term Non-trade receivables applies, not surprisingly, to "receivables" that do not arise from sales or trade activities.

 Interest receivable refers to interest revenues the firm has earned, but not yet received.
-These receivables are due to notes, loans, or other interest-bearing debt the firm issues.
+These receivables are due to notes, loans, or other interest-bearing debt the company issues.

 Strictly speaking, the receivables concept is possible only under an accrual accounting system.
-This is because accrual accounting applies two basic principles:
+Receivables appear in accrual systems because accrual accounting applies two fundamental principles:

 - Firstly, recording revenues when they are earned (by delivering goods and services).

 - Secondly, recording expenses when they are owed.